-States Sue Drugmakers Over Alleged Generic Price-Fixing Scheme
+States Sue Drugmakers Over Alleged Generic-Price-Fixing Scheme

 In 2013, the average market price of doxycycline rose from $20 to $1,829 a year later.
 That's an increase of over 8,000%.

-Tong alleges in a new lawsuit that this kind of price jump is part of an industry-wide conspiracy to fix prices.
+Tong alleges in a new lawsuit that this kind of price jump is part of an industrywide conspiracy to fix prices.

-The suit is a whopper — at least 43 states are suing 20 companies and the document is over 500 pages long.
+The suit is a whopper — at least 43 states are suing 20 companies, and the document is over 500 pages long.
 It was filed Friday in the U.S. District Court in Connecticut.

 The lawsuit alleges that sometimes one company would decide to raise prices on a particular drug, and other companies would follow suit.
-Other times, companies would agree to divide up the market, rather than competing for market share by lowering prices.
+Other times, companies would agree to divide up the market rather than competing for market share by lowering prices.

 In several examples, the suit cites call logs between executives at different companies, showing a flurry of phone calls right before several companies would all raise prices in lockstep.